afrisenti-semeval/afrisent-semeval-2023/README.md

 # SemEval 2023 Shared Task 12: Sentiment Analysis for African Languages (AfriSenti-SemEval)

 This repo contains the data for the SemEval 2023 Shared Task 12: Sentiment Analysis in African Languages (AfriSenti-SemEval).
+More information can be found at the: [shared task website: AfriSenti-SemEval 2023 Shared Task 12](https://afrisenti-semeval.github.io) and [competition website](https://codalab.lisn.upsaclay.fr/competitions/7320).

 <div style="text-align:center;">